cbfield/lambda-function/README.md

 # lambda-function
-A Terraform module that creates a Lambda function with an associated API Gateway API used to test it
+A Terraform module that creates a Lambda function with associated configurations

 # TODO

-- function url
+- Private API Gateway endpoints